 Article 44.
-Students who register for the first 60-credit block of their Bachelor programme may request a reduced workload, either at the time of registration or after the assessments organised at the end of the first term and by 15th February at the latest.
+Students who register for the first 60-credit block of their Bachelor programme may request a reduced workload, either at the time of registration or after the assessments organised at the end of the first semester and by 15th February at the latest.

-Students must submit their applications for a reduced workload in writing accompanied by the documents proving that the student's request for a reduced workload is justified, to the Secretariat of the Faculty concerned by 31st October, or by 15th February, as applicable.
+Students must submit their applications for a reduced workload in writing accompanied by the documents proving that the student's request for a reduced workload is justified, to the Secretariat of the Faculty concerned by $31^{\rm st}$ October, or by $15^{\rm th}$ February, as applicable.